paxport/whitelister/README.md

 * docker runs a script which loops and every minute pulls down the latest haproxy.cfg from known URL
 * If the config from the URL is different from current haproxy config then a soft reload occurs

+## Why not use cron?

+Seeing as we want to check for updates every minute why do we not use cron?
+The reason is that a lot of time was spent trying to make a cron solution work but very weird things happen with cron when operating under a docker container on a Google Compute Engine node.
+Basically the cron process would run but would never fire our jobs even though it worked locally fine.

 ## Pre-requisites

 * Docker